-Your written assignments for the term will be compiled into a critical analysis notebook and turned in twice during the term.
 You will be required to critically evaluate news reports, film, television, and your own experiences in terms of how they relate to topics in the course.
 You will be required to choose 6 different examples and write 2-3 pages relating to each of these examples to at least two topics covered in the course.
-At least 3 notebook entries must be completed by the first due date, and the remaining 3 must be completed by the final due date.
+See schedule for due dates.